 The Response to Netflix's The Witcher Series

 Within days of The Witcher’s premiere, the games experienced a resurgence of playtime (undoubtedly helped by various sales).
 The show was also quickly labeled as one of the most watched or “in-demand” TV series of the year.
 This honor is even more impressive given that the competition included huge shows like The Mandalorian and The Expanse.
 Needless to say, this is a far cry from the days where any adaptation that involved a video game in any way was met with groans.
 Clearly, being a decent TV show contributed a lot to The Witcher’s success.
 Having a rather dedicated pre-established fanbase via the games didn’t hurt, either.

 Thus far, every video-game-to-movie adaptation has proven to be hammy at best because of this reason.
 At worst, they barely resemble the source material.
 The fact that the phrase "video game adaptation" still has a bit of a stigma around it speaks volumes.
 On the bright side, things have been improving ever so slightly for the genre.
-Microsoft tried their hand at making a couple of Halo live-action shorts, which were mostly reasonably well received.
-The projects evidently haven’t really lead to anything substantial outside of some excellent advertising material though.
-The Witcher is a turning point insofar that it has both quality and long-term funding.
+Microsoft tried its hand at making a couple of Halo live-action shorts, which were mostly reasonably well-received.
+The projects evidently haven’t really led to anything substantial outside of some excellent advertising material, though.
+The Witcher is a turning point insofar as it has both quality and long-term funding.
 After all, Netflix did say that there was going to be a second season before the first season even aired.

 Fantasy for the Masses